napalm-automation/napalm-yang/docs/developers/parsers/examples_list.rst

 data under different circumstances (see rules ``#1`` and ``#2``) or just to add more ways of parsing data (see rule ``#3``)

-We are also dynamically building the ``key`` to follow the format the YANG model requires, which in this case is as simple (and weird) as just specifying a name for our protocol (which in our case will be the same as the protocool).
+Note also that we are also dynamically building the ``key`` to follow the format that the YANG model requires, which in this case is as simple (and weird) as just specifying a name for our protocol (which in our case will be the same as the protocool).

-It is also worth noting that we are using a regular expression to match only on ``BGP``.
-We do that to avoid processing protocols that are not (yet) supported in this profile.
+It also worth noting that we are using a regular expression to match only on ``BGP``.
+We are doing that to avoid processing protocols that we are not (yet) supporting in this profile.

 Result
 ______

 The results below might look intimidating but it's basically the relevant configuration for BGP and for the static routes for the current ``network_instance``.

 Example 1